georchestra/georchestra/migrations/18.06/README.md

 in your profile, you would probably have to update your configuration, as the spring version bump will require some changes on the XML files especially.

+## Datadir changes

+With [#1919](https://github.com/georchestra/georchestra/issues/1919), `orgsSearchBaseDN` was renamed into `orgSearchBaseDN`.
+This impacts the console and security-proxy webapps.
+Please update your datadir files.